Delaware: Race and ethnicity

 According to the 2010 United States census, the racial composition of the state was 68.9% White American (65.3% Non-Hispanic White, 3.6% White Hispanic), 21.4% Black or African American, 0.5% American Indian and Alaska Native, 3.2% Asian American, 0.0% Native Hawaiian and other Pacific Islander, 3.4% some other race, and 2.7% of multiracial origin.
 People of Hispanic or Latino origin, of any race, made up 8.2% of the population.

 The 2022 American Community Survey estimated the state had a racial and ethnic makeup of 60.6% non-Hispanic whites, 23.6% Black or African American, 0.7% American Indian or Alaska Native, 4.2% Asian, 0.1% Pacific Islander, 2.9% multiracial, and 10.1% Hispanic or Latin American of any race.

-In the Native American community, the state has a Native American group, called in their own language Lenape, which was influential in the colonial period of the United States and is today headquartered in Cheswold, Kent County, Delaware.
-A band of the Nanticoke tribe of American Indians today resides in Sussex County and is headquartered in Millsboro, Sussex County, Delaware.
+Historical Indigenous tribes include the Nanticoke as well as the Lenape, who were influential in the colonial period of the United States.
+Documented descendants of Lenape and Nanticoke people who once lived in what is now Delaware and neighboring states are citizens of federally recognized tribes in the US and First Nations governments in Canada, including the Delaware Nation and the Delaware Tribe of Indians in Oklahoma and the Six Nations of the Grand River First Nation in Ontario.
+A state-recognized tribe called the Lenape Indian Tribe of Delaware is headquartered in Cheswold, Kent County, Delaware.
+Another state-recognized tribe called the Nanticoke Indian Association resides in Sussex County and is headquartered in Millsboro, Sussex County, Delaware.
+Along with an off-shoot group, the state-recognized Nanticoke Lenni-Lenape Tribal Nation in New Jersey, these three state-recognized tribes in Delaware and New Jersey are descended from the Delaware Moors.
+The Delaware Moors are a mixed-race group who live in and around Cheswold and Millsboro in Delaware, as well as Gouldtown, New Jersey.
+The Delaware Moors were legally classified as African Americans until 1914, when the State of Delaware reclassified them as a separate, non-Black group.

+In the 2020 Census, 218,899 Delaware residents were identified as African American (of the total 989,948).
+In 2 of the state's 3 counties, African Americans make up more than 20% of the population: Kent (25.8%) and New Castle (25.7%).
+African Americans in the seven counties of New Castle (146,544), Kent (46,998), and Sussex (25,357) make up more than 100% of all African Americans in the state.

 Delaware's population mainly consisted of people from the British Isles, African slaves, Germans and a few remaining Native Americans during the colonial era.
 Irish, Germans, Italians, Poles, and Russian Jewish immigrants were attracted by the industries in the Wilmington area.
 In the late 20th century a Puerto Rican community formed in Wilmington.
 Guatemalan people migrated to Sussex county to work in Delaware's poultry industry.
-A group of Native Americans in Delaware of mixed ethnicity, the Moors, live in Cheswold.
-The descendants of the Nanticoke people live around Millsboro.
 There is also a small numbers of Asians in New Castle county who work as scientific and engineering professionals.